Every color on your Mac, a click away.

 Ship colors that pass WCAG

 Built-in contrast checker with AA and AAA ratings for normal and large text.
+Switch to APCA when you need perceptual contrast (with pass/fail for body, large text, and graphics/UI).
 Failing a threshold?
-One click and ColorCopy adjusts the color to the exact ratio you need.
+Open the “More actions” menu next to a swatch, pick a target, and ColorCopy adjusts the color to the exact ratio you need.

 Three steps.
 Zero friction.